knagadevara/DataBases/Structured/PostgreSQL/Theory/09pg_indent-conf-readme.md

-Certainly!
 Let's dive into a detailed explanation of pg_ident.conf, its purpose, and the variations of all the fields it contains in PostgreSQL.

 1. Purpose of pg_ident.conf:
 The pg_ident.conf file is used for user mapping in PostgreSQL.
 It allows you to map operating system user names to specific PostgreSQL user names for authentication purposes.
 This feature is particularly useful when you want to map different OS users to the same PostgreSQL user or map certain OS users to different PostgreSQL users.